D.W Fearn's VT-5 vacuum-tube equalizer

-RUBY is a VST/AAX/AU plug-in which faithfully replicates the operational mode and classy sonic imprint of the highly prized VT-5 vacuum-tube equalizer built by D.W.
+RUBY 2 is a VST/AAX/AU plug-in that faithfully replicates the operational mode and classy sonic imprint of the highly prized VT-5 vacuum-tube equalizer built by D.W.
 Fearn.
-The VT-5 has been lovingly conceived, perfected, designed and finally produced by D.W.
-Fearn as a result of his long-standing experience as a recording engineer/audio designer who’s used to working with the best existing audio processors.
+The VT-5 has been lovingly conceived, perfected, designed, and finally produced by D.W.
+Fearn due to his long-standing experience as a recording engineer/audio designer who is used to working with the best existing audio processors.

 |Operating System||Windows7||Windows10||OS X 10.8||OS X 10.13|

 |CPU||Quad Core||Latest multicore CPU (1)||Quad Core||Latest multicore CPU (1)|

 |RAM||4 Gb||16 GB to 128 GB||4 GB||16 GB to 128 GB|

 |Audio Host||VST2/AAX 32 bits||VST2/AAX 64 bits||VST2/AU/AAX 32 bits||VST2/AU/AAX 64 bits|

 Acustica reserves the right to change these specifications without notice in any time.